 15. Use of data for research purposes

-You have the option to provide your data (in pseudonymized form) for medical research on the basis of Art.
-9 (2) a) GDPR.
+You have the option of providing your data (in pseudonymized form) for medical research, the basis for which is Art.
+9 (2) a) DS-GVO.
 Medical research serves exclusively to improve the detection, treatment and prevention of diseases.
-Your data would be used for many different research purposes in the spirit of broad public benefit.
+Your data would be used for many different research purposes in the sense of a broad benefit for the general public.
 At this time, not all future medical research content can be described.
 Thus, your data may be used for research questions that cannot be foreseen today.
 For this purpose, your patient data shall be stored for 10 years from the time of your consent.

 Your patient data may be made available by universities, research institutes and research companies upon request for medical research purposes.
 Your data may only be used by the recipient for the predetermined and requested research purpose and may not be passed on for other purposes.
 In order to protect your data in the best possible way, the data will only be passed on pseudonymized in such a way that the data can no longer be assigned to your person or only with disproportionate effort by the recipient.
 We would like to draw your attention to the fact that there is a residual risk of traceability to your person whenever data is collected, stored and transmitted within the scope of research projects involving patient data by adding further information, e.g. from the Internet or social networks.
 This is particularly the case if you publish genetic or other health data on the Internet, e.g. for genealogical research.

-Your consent to the disclosure of your data for research purposes is voluntary.
-You can revoke your consent to the scientific use of your data in whole or in part at any time without giving reasons and without adverse consequences by sending a message to email@example.com.
+Your consent to the sharing of your data for research purposes is voluntary.
+You may revoke your consent to the scientific use of your data, in whole or in part, at any time without giving reasons and without adverse consequences by sending a message to Datenschutz@goreha.com.

 16. Your rights

-You have the following rights in relation to us in respect of personal data relating to you:
+You have the following rights with respect to us regarding personal data concerning you:

 17. Duration of data retention

 We store personal data only for as long as is necessary to fulfill the respective purposes for which the data was collected.
-Further processing may take place in individual cases if this is legally permissible, for example for the assertion, exercise or defense of legal claims, or if there is an obligation to retain the data.
+Further processing may take place in individual cases if this is legally permissible, for example for the assertion, exercise or defense of legal claims, or if there is an obligation to retain the data (Art.
+77 DSGVO).

 18. Encrypted data transmission